 Right before Valentine’s Day the Gazette-Journal published a love story that sounds like a romantic movie plot first time you hear it.
-But once you look a bit closer, you understand that this unusual love story happened right here in Mathews, VA and the two main characters are Billy Hooper, the owner of Williams Wharf Oyster Company, and his wife Robin.
+But once you look a bit closer, you understand that this unusual love story happened right here in Mathews, VA and the two main characters are Billy Hooper, the founder of Williams Wharf Oyster Company, and his wife Robin.

 They both lived in Mathews, Virginia while they were kids.
 Billy and Robin didn’t know each other because Robin went to a private school.
 In seventh grade they finally met – they both went on a field trip to Kings Dominion.